Quickxeryz/star/SongFile.md

 ### Argument definition
 - #TITLE: name of the song
 - #ARTIST: artist of the song
-- #MP3: relative path to the audio file of the song
+- #MP3: relative path to the audio file of the song or to the same mp4 as video (#VIDEOGAP also skips audio in this case)
 - #BPM: amount of quarter notes in a minute
 - #GAP: amount of milliseconds the first beat has delay
 - #START: delay of lyrics, sound and video in seconds (for song testing)